MattFallsTech/Amazon-Rekognition/README.md

 <img src="https://imgur.com/01gPFuX.png" height="80%" width="80%"/>
 <br />
 <br />
-Click on "Create Bucket" and give it a unique name, leave the rest of the options as default and click "Create Bucket".
+Clicked on "Create Bucket" and gave it a unique name, leaving the rest of the options as default and clicked "Create Bucket".
 I will be using this bucket to store images to be used to generate labels.  <br/>
 <img src="https://imgur.com/FmHoMey.png" height="80%" width="80%"/>
 <br />
 <br />
-Now that the bucket is created i am going to click on "Upload" and then click on "Add files" to add some images.  <br/>
+Now that the bucket is created I am going to click on "Upload" and then click on "Add files" to add some images.  <br/>
 <img src="https://imgur.com/Yfzsi0r.png" height="80%" width="80%"/>
 <img src="https://imgur.com/Yfzsi0r.png" height="80%" width="80%"/>
 <br />